 My times were crap but not embarrassing: I placed 63rd out of 95; swam 200m in 4:14 (min:sec), then ran 2 miles in 17:32 (including a minute’s transition).

 Was it fun?
 Yeah, it really was.
 I’d love to do it again.

 And racing — am I still scared?

-Well, actually, not so much.
-Just putting myself through the anxiety has made it fade.
+Well, actually, not so much – turns out, making myself do something scary did demystify it, and reduced the fear factor.
+I now know the route, and have some elastic laces on order, so putting myself through the anxiety did reduce it.
 I wasn’t the only nervous person on the day and all of us were OK.
 I may never be a racer by nature: I still prefer the wilderness and my long rambles.
 But there was something a bit predatory about swimming after someone else with the sole aim of catching them…

 And I like to eat.